cilium/cilium/Documentation/network/servicemesh/ingress-to-gateway/http-migration.rst

 Review Equivalent Gateway Configuration
 =======================================

-You'll find the equivalent final Gateway and HTTPRoute definition in ``http-migration.yaml``.
+You can find the equivalent final Gateway and HTTPRoute definition in ``http-migration.yaml``.

 .. literalinclude:: ../../../../examples/kubernetes/gateway/http-migration.yaml